xvxx/dino/README.txt

 machine, and tooling, with the `dino` command line program serving as the primary means of interacting with the suite.

-The compiler translates LDPL source code to DinoASM, Dino's simple assembly language, then to Dinocode, Dino's bytecode format.
+The compiler convert LDPL source code to Dino bytecode by first lexing and parsing the source code, then translating it to Dino assembly, then finally the assembling Dino bytecode.
 The virtual machine loads bytecode into its memory then performs each instruction, just like your old Nintendo.
 Tooling includes the `dino` command line program for running LDPL programs and using the compiler suite, the REPL, and `dino dis` for displaying / disassembling dinocode.

-The classic bytecode/VM architecture means Dino could (with changes) support languages other than LDPL in the future, but for now it's focused on supporting the full LDPL 3.0.5 specification on Linux, MacOS, Windows, WebAssembly, and Raspberry Pi.
+The classic bytecode/VM architecture means Dino could (with changes) support languages other than LDPL in the future, but for now it's focused on supporting the full LDPL 3.0.4 specification on Linux, MacOS, Windows, WebAssembly, and Raspberry Pi.

 === BASIC USAGE ======================================================